muesli/beehive/README.md

 in its current working directory, unless you specify a different file with the `-config` option.

-Note: You currently have to start `beehive` from within $GOPATH/src/github.com/muesli/beehive in order for it to find all the resources for the admin interface.
+Note: If you built Beehive with `go build` instead of `make` you will have to start `beehive` from within its source directory in order for it to find all the resources for the admin interface.
 Also see the Troubleshooting & Notes section of this README.

 The admin interface will present you with a list of available Hives.
 We will need to create two Bees here, one for the RSS feed and one for your email